ArgsParser 6.0.0

 using ArgsParser;

-// Define the options and flags required or supported.
+// Define the options and flags, including whether required and any default values.

 var parser = new Parser(args)